a white pill with blue background

 OxyContin addiction requires more than just detox to stay in recovery and free from OxyContin.
 A substantial change in mindset, willingness to work on recovery and behaviour change is also needed.

-According to the National Surveys on Drug Use and Health, those who become addicted to OxyContin or abuse it are 40 times more likely to become addicted to heroin.
+According to the National Surveys on Drug Use and Health, those who become addicted or abuse it are 40 times more likely to become addicted to heroin.

 OxyContin prescribing is only indicated for those who require severe pain management around the clock and not on an as-needed basis.
 Due to its potency, patients must be opioid-tolerant and correctly titrated with medical supervision to avoid an overdose.